briz123/FilmDiaryProject/README.md

 I, like other people love watching movies.
 However, right now the only way I keep track of what I have watched and what I want to watch is by keeping a notes app in my phone.
 By now, its gotten really long but I think I have a solution for that.

 I am going to create a web-app that is essentially a personal film diary.
 Users should be able to login add movies they are currently watching, have watched, and want to watch.
-They should also be able to add additional details such as year made, the desription and instead of a rating they should be able to put a thumbs up and thumbs down.
+They should also be able to add additional details such as year made, the desription and instead of a rating they should be able to put a thumbs up and thumbs down based on a number they enter.
 They can write reviews as well.
-While similar to letterboxed there should be less pressure to follow/unfollow other users.
+While similar to letterboxed there should be less pressure to follow/unfollow other users, however people can view anonymous reviews on one of the home pages.
 I also want to add the ability to download a pdf of a users lists which they can then share if they ever need to.

 ## Data Model